Melinda Dennis, MS, RD, LDN was featured on a segment of This Mom Needs Help that covered celiac disease.

 The show has already aired, but you can watch it online at www.lexmedia.org Search for Season 2, Episode 2 Gluten Free, the 6/15/2014 episode.

-Click here to view the July 2014 newsletter.
+Click here to view the August 2014 e-newsletter.

-Click here to view the June 2014 newsletter.
+Click here to view the July 2014 e-newsletter.

-Click here to view the May 2014 newsletter.
+Click here to view the June 2014 e-newsletter.

-With the addition of meetings just starting in East Greenwich, Fall River and Providence, we now host 11 small group meetings in Massachusetts and Rhode Island each month.
+With the addition of meetings just starting in Glastonbury, CT, Quincy, MA and Westfield, MA, we now host 12 monthly group meetings in Massachusetts, Rhode Island and Connecticut each month.
 The goal of these meetings is to foster conversation in an intimate setting about living gluten free.
-Small group meetings provide the opportunity opportunity to talk about managing celiac disease.
+Monthly group meetings provide the opportunity opportunity to talk about managing celiac disease.
 There are no set agendas, and there is no charge to attend.
 Just drop in!

 Check the calendar for the full schedule and location of each meeting.